New Zealand: Biology

 The interplay of isolation, colonization, and extinction in islands is a common theme in cultural, historical, and biological studies.
 As a “lost” part of the ancient Gondwonan super-continent, New Zealand has a rich biological and cultural history that exemplifies the theme of isolation and repeated colonization.
 The program focuses on both the cultural and biological nuances of this unique location, and will offer Lewis & Clark Biology majors the opportunity to make progress towards departmental requirements while overseas.

 Students will benefit from the opportunity of experiencing a unique culture and by gaining a thorough understanding of sociopolitical issues and the biology of both islands.
 The goal will be to experience another culture, while participating in a rigorous program of scientific merit.
-Students with majors from throughout the College are encouraged to apply, however the program is designed especially for Biology and Environmental Studies majors who have completed the two core Biology classes (141, 151).
-Many students have already expressed interest in the program and we anticipate a large qualified applicant pool, therefore preference may be given to students who have also taken Geology 150.
+Students with majors from throughout the College are encouraged to apply, however the program is designed especially for Biology and Environmental Studies majors who have completed the core Biology classes (110, 201, 202).

-Requirements Fulfilled: IS 294 and IS 295 fulfill 8-credit International Studies.
-Biology courses may be counted towards BIO major.
+Major / Minor Requirements - The Biology courses may be counted towards the BIO major.

 Credits: 17 credits (4 courses)